msecrist-couchbase/smallcb-training-capella/README.md

 Production usage should set the CB_ADMIN_PASSWORD env variable for security and the host parameter...

+    CB_ADMIN_PASSWORD=no-longer-the-small-house-secret \
+      ./play-server \
+        -containers 5 -restarters=5 \
-    CB_ADMIN_PASSWORD=secret-here ./play-server -host couchbase.live
+        -host couchbase.live

 -------------------------
 Aside...

     # To create the docker image 'smallcb-sdks',
-    # which includes only the couchbase sdks...
+    # which includes only the couchbase sdks and
+    # which does not include couchbase server...
     make IMAGE_FROM=base IMAGE_NAME=smallcb-sdks build

 -------------------------